brennanMKE/Portfolio/README.md

 My name is [Brennan Stehling](http://www.linkedin.com/in/smallsharptools/) and I have been doing software development for many years from Perl to Java to .NET and now iOS.
 I've built multiple apps which are available in the App Store.
 Below is a sample of a few of them.

+* [Air Bubbles](https://itunes.apple.com/us/app/air-bubbles-air-quality-in/id1048903719?mt=8) (My first Swift app)
 * [SpotHopper](https://itunes.apple.com/us/app/spothopper/id853828436?mt=8)
 * [Marquette University](https://itunes.apple.com/us/app/marquette-university/id530216413?mt=8)
 * [MU Tours](https://itunes.apple.com/us/app/mu-tours/id630099239?mt=8)
 * [SonicMax Pro](https://itunes.apple.com/us/app/sonicmax-pro/id478366186?mt=8)
 * [SonicMax Pro for JVC](https://itunes.apple.com/us/app/sonicmax-pro-for-jvc/id496329233?mt=8)

+In 2015 I moved to the Bay Area and started working for startups.
+One client has been Wynd Technologies which had me build Air Bubbles which is an iPhone app built in Swift to display air quality information for several countries.
+I planned and built the app and prepared a junior iOS to take over maintenance of the app.

 In 2014 I worked for a startup called SpotHopper which is an app used to discover bars and drinks using a backend database of places and drink menus.
 The app has a very custom UI with many interactions with the backend through web API calls.